 The table below specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

-Consider a chip that comes with various, security measures, such as secure boot.
-The secure-boot process performs firmware-integrity verification at boot time, and this code is stored in a separate SPI-flash chip.
-However, this code contains undocumented "special access features" intended to be used for performing failure analysis and can only be unlocked by the chip designer.
+Consider a device that comes with various security measures, such as secure boot.
+The secure-boot process performs firmware-integrity verification at boot time, and this code is stored in a separate SPI-flash device.
+However, this code contains undocumented "special access features" intended to be used only for performing failure analysis and intended to only be unlocked by the device designer.

 Example Language: Other